 Check out this informative and entertaining video on Munich’s start-up scene produced by mobile media company The Lunicorn, in partnership with Germany’s Digital Hub Initiative:

-The concentration of thriving companies with web development needs means there is particularly high demand for professionals with web development skills, both as direct employees and through specialist service providers.
+The concentration of thriving companies with web development needs means there is especially high demand for professionals with web development skills, both as direct employees and through specialist service providers.

 Even Muenchen.de, the city’s informational portal has a jobs section that may be worth keeping an eye on.

-That practical experience is reflected in the number of web developer positions listed on StackOverFlow for each of the three JS libraries/frameworks.
+These application technologies are reflected in the number of jobs listed on StepStone for each JS library/framework.

 Back-end web development skills are often even scarcer on the ground in Munich and there can be tough competition for specialists.
 Currently, the most in-demand back-end programming languages are Java, Python, Node.js and Go with DevOps engineers also sought after.

 Of the back-end database technologies, our experience is that MySQL and MongoDB are currently in the highest demand in Munich.

 Web development is expensive everywhere but especially so in Munich.
 The relative shortage of IT specialists compared to demand is a global issue, pushing up salary, freelance contractor or agency costs.
-And in a city such as Munich, where a particularly strong economy and knock-on demand for web developers combines with living expenses that are significantly higher than German averages, web development is even more expensive than in most places in the world.
+And in a city such as Munich, where a particularly strong economy and knock-on demand for coders combines with living expenses that are significantly higher than German averages, web development is even more expensive than in most places in the world.

-One option Munich-based companies have to bring down web development costs is to work with nearshored or offshored developers.
-That can be done either directly, by setting up an office in a nearshore or offshore location and hiring web developers directly there.
-Or, which is generally more practical, working with an IT services outsourcer with established teams in nearshore or offshore locations.
+One option Munich-based companies have to bring down web development costs is to work with nearshore developers based in East Europe.
+That can be done either directly, by setting up an office in a nearshore location and hiring specialists directly.
+Or, which is generally more practical, working with an IT services provider with established teams and recruitment capacity in nearshore locations.

-Our company, for example, is headquartered in Munich but predominantly offers web developers based in our nearshored talent centres in Kiev and Krakow.
+K&C, for example, is headquartered in Munich but predominantly offers software development teams based in our nearshored talent centres in Ukraine, Poland and Belarus.
 That’s often a good solution for our Munich and Germany-based clients.

-They have a contract and point of contact with a local web development company but avoid the expense of Munich rates.
-And nearshored developers can relatively cheaply and conveniently travel to Munich to be onsite for periods, when necessary or preferred.
+They have a contract and point of contact with a local web development company but avoid Munich rates.
+And nearshore developers can relatively cheaply and conveniently travel to Munich or elsewhere in Germany to be onsite for periods when necessary or preferred.

-Some organisations, for different reasons, only want to work with locally-based web developers.
+Some organisations, for different reasons, only want to work with locally-based IT specialists.
 Or it’s a requirement for specific roles or projects.
-If that strategic decision is reached, the reality is that the approach means accepting a cost premium.
+If that strategic decision is reached the reality is that it means accepting a Munich cost premium.

 As a Munich-based web development agency ourselves, we won’t pretend to be an objective judge of who the best of our peers and competitors are 😊.
-But we can give you some good pointers on how to find a web development agency or company that’s a good fit for your needs.
-There’s a number of key filter you should consider in your selection process for a web development agency:
+But we can give you some good pointers on how to find a web development partner that’s a good fit for your needs.

-Some Munich web development agencies only offer locally based experts, others nearshored or offshored web developers.
-And there are agencies able to offer all three.
+Some Munich web development agencies only offer locally-based experts while others, like us, mainly work with nearshore specialists.
+And there are agencies able to offer both options.

-If you are dead-set against working with nearshored or offshored web developers and are ready to pay a premium to work with Munich-based experts, you can immediately filter out all of the agency options that offer only near and offshore options.
+If you are dead-set against working with remote web developers and are ready to pay a premium to work with Munich-based experts, you can immediately filter out all of the agency options that offer only near and offshore options.
 Likewise, if you would prefer to contain costs, you can filter out agencies that only work with local, onshore web developers.

 If a hybrid model of a point person or project manager that is based locally, with a nearshored or offshored team whose members can potentially travel to be onsite at key moments, then look for an agency that can offer that.

 Munich-based web developers, and others in the city’s tech scene, also benefit from a busy calendar of events and meetups held regularly across the city.
-In 2020 live events, especially those involving large number of people, have been impacted by the Covid-19 pandemic.
-But many have moved online and those which haven’t for one reason or another will no doubt be back in future months.
+Over 2020/21 live events, especially those involving large numbers of people, have been impacted by the Covid-19 pandemic.
+But many have moved online and hopefully this year we’ll see the return of more live, in-person events and meet-ups.